wp-plugins/the-welcomizer/readme.txt

 3. Panel when editing an existing movement.
 (Full size, right click - view image)

 == Changelog ==

+= 1.2.7 =

+* Added a full advanced caching feature for the DataPreview results.
+* Fixed empty Labels in the DataPreview.(has already been pushed).

 = 1.2.6 =